wislon/xamarin-android-use-removable-sd-card/README.md

 OK, so now we've established how to locate the SD card (assuming we have one plugged in!).

 ### Can We Write To It?
 How do we know if it's writeable?
 We could get all complex and try and figure out what type of user permissions we have, look at attributes on the file system and get all hard-core rock-star-coder complicated.
-Or we could simply just try and write to that file system (this could involve writing a file, creating a directory, deleting a file, etc.).
+Or we could simply just try and write to it (this could involve writing a file, creating a directory, deleting a file, etc.).

 ```csharp